CTRL Drink Review | Great from the Outside, Crap from the Inside

 Allergens

-Containing soy, coconut, dairy and wheat makes CTRL not an option for those with these allergies or sensitivities.
-Some flavours also contain corn syrup.
-All important things to keep in mind.
+Containing corn, soy, coconut, dairy and wheat makes CTRL not an option for those with these allergies or sensitivities.

 More about CTRL